ramrajsingh10/tender-automation/services/ingest_api/README.md

 # Ingest API (Cloud Run)

+> **Note:** The managed Vertex RAG pipeline invokes the orchestrator directly and
+> no longer relies on this service.
+The Ingest API is retained as a reference for
+> the legacy Document AI flow captured in `docs/OldApproach.md`.

-This service receives Eventarc notifications for Document AI output objects, normalizes the payload, and seeds the tender pipeline.
+This (legacy) service receives Eventarc notifications for Document AI output objects, normalizes the payload, and seeds the extractor-based pipeline.

 ## Responsibilities